Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Game theoretic Mixed Experts (GaME)

 In this section we derive our framework, Game theoretic Mixed Experts (GaME), for approximating a Nash equilibrium in the adversarial examples game.
 In comparison to other works \cite{meunier2021mixed} \cite{pinot2020randomization} \cite{pal2020game} \cite{balcan2022nash} \cite{pmlr-v151-le22c} we take a more discretized approach and solve the approximate version of the adversarial examples game.
 This ultimately leads to the creation of a finite, tabular, zero-sum game that can be solved in polynomial time using linear programming techniques.
-In relation to our work, a similar adversarial game framework was proposed in~\cite{sengupta2018mtdeep} but did not include comprehensive defender and attacker threat models.
-Specifically, we develop our framework under an adversary that can employ state-of-the-art single model and multi-model attacks and a defender that can utilize both randomization and voting schemes.